Coalition finds FL residents prefer smoke-free policies

-A survey of residents in Wayne and Seneca county residents conducted by the Tobacco Action Coalition of the Finger Lakes found that 84.8% of Wayne County and 83.5% of Seneca County residents supported the idea that entrance ways of public buildings should be smokefree.
+A survey of residents in Wayne and Seneca county conducted by the Tobacco Action Coalition of the Finger Lakes found that 84.8% of Wayne County and 83.5% of Seneca County residents supported the idea that entranceways of public buildings should be smoke free.

 The most recent survey was completed in December, and results became available in March.
 Residents of Wayne and Seneca counties were contacted by telephone to voluntarily participate.